cjnaz/xbsjsonedit/README.md

   w:  Write out the bookmarks data to a file
   q:  Quit/exit (Do a Write first!)

 Enter option:
 ```
 ## Usage notes
-Four modes are supported Listing/Deleting based on
+Five modes are supported Listing/Deleting based on:
-- A search string
+- A search string in bookmarks or folders
 - Duplicate URLs in bookmarks - such as the same URL existing in two or more folders
+- Duplicate folder names
 - Folders that have tags - there is no value for folders having tags
 - Empty folders - which may arise if all bookmarks were deleted from a folder

+The Print function prints the full list of bookmarks in folder hierarchical form, listing the ID number and Title of each folder and bookmark.
+The `--dump` switch may be used for getting a good visual dump of the bookmarks in less or an editor for reference while using the interactive mode.

-A lower case letter `t/d/x/y` will list the offenders, while an upper case letter
+A lower case letter `t/g/d/f/x/y` will list the offenders, while an upper case letter
-`T/D/X/Y` will allow for selective deletes of the offenders.
+`T/G/D/F/X/Y` will allow for selective deletes of the offenders.
 The lower case List operation
 need not be run before running the upper case Delete operation.
 Delete functions support individual bookmark selection, or all that match the selection mode.
 You cannot do any damage to the original bookmark file during a session, so experiment and poke